-In order to understand how accounting for interspecific interactions can improve our ability to predict and manage important ecosystem services we developed a simple fishery model where two species simultaneously compete with each other and are harvested by humans.
-We then use this model to explore management outcomes for scenarios where the hypothetical manager either ignores or accounts for the interspecific interactions.
-A modeling approach, such as the one we’ve adopted here, is better suited to explore these dynamics because of the longer time scales at which fisheries operate.
-Stocking and harvest regulations are, at their fastest, adjusted on an annual basis.
-Furthermore, the effects of any management action on a fish population take several years to become apparent for even relatively short lived species.
-The species in our model are parameterized such that their juveniles overlap completely in their use of the refuge while the adults do not.
-One species’ adults use the refuge and associated foraging arena more than the other.
-This is designed to mimic the walleye (Sander vitreus) and largemouth bass (Micropterus salmoides) relationship in north temperate lakes where walleye have historically outcompeted largemouth bass.
+To explore the implications and opportunities of a systems-based approach to managing regime shifts in recreational fisheries, we have adopted a modeling approach.
+Given the long time scales over which management decisions and fisheries dynamics play out, alternative avenues of inference, like long-term observations, comparative surveys, or experiments, are not feasible.
+Our modeling framework allows us to conduct a series of model experiments to explore the risks of not considering interactions amongst species, including harvest of multiple species, and potential opportunities afforded by an ecosystem-based management approach.
+For example, we use our model to explore management outcomes for scenarios where the hypothetical manager either ignores or accounts for the interspecific interactions.
+Our model was developed with interactions between walleye (Sander vitreus) and largemouth bass (Micropterus salmoides) in mind, but we’ve adopted a general model parameterization that should apply to many interacting, harvested species.

 Model

-We used a modified version of a stage-structured food web model that has previously been used to explore alternative stable states in lake ecosystems (Carpenter and Brock 2005, Carpenter et al. 2008, Biggs et al. 2009).
-The original model contained interactions between a harvested sport fish with juvenile and adult stages, and a single-stage planktivorous fish not subjected to harvest.
+For our model experiments, we adapted a stage-structured food web model that has previously been used to explore alternative stable states in lake ecosystems (Carpenter and Brock 2005, Carpenter et al. 2008, Biggs et al. 2009).
+The original model used the classic trophic triangle structure that includued interactions between a harvested sport fish with juvenile and adult stages, and a single-stage planktivorous fish not subjected to harvest.
 We modified this model to include two stage-structured fish populations that are simultaneously harvested.
 The model contains basic foraging arena dynamics where juvenile sportfish move between the foraging arena and refuge.
 In our model, adult sportfish can prey upon their own juveniles and juveniles of the competing sportfish species when they are in the foraging arena.
 The survival and fecundity of the two species are identical while the competition coefficients are not.
 Juveniles of both species have equal effects on each other while adults have asymmetrical effects on the juveniles of the opposite species (table ref).
 Unless noted, all parameters are constant through time.

 Adult Dynamics